-Prep Que stions to be Filled Out Prior to the Meeting 1.
-2. When you think about all your players are they in their best position?
+Prep Questions to be Filled Out Prior to the Meeting When you think about all your players are they in their best position?
 If not, what do you think needs to happen to rectify the situation?
-3. 4.
+What is the long-term cost to the business or the person if you don't fix the situation?
 What are your biggest concerns about trying to rectify the situation?
-5. What are the first steps you should take? - vity & Commitments - Discuss your answers as a group and listen without judgment and ess.
-What shared commitments or new actions can be made to help create a better situation? - Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group of commitments?
-Share your commitments with the group.
+What are the first steps you should take?
+Group Activity & Commitments - Discuss your answers as a group and listen without judgment and defensiveness.
+What shared commitments or new actions can be made to help create a better situation?